ties2/ComputerVision-DataScience-Master/docs/summary/Deep Learning By Ian/Deep Learning by Ian.markdown

 # Chapter 7: Regularization for Deep Learning

+### **Practical Summary: Regularization Strategies**

+Regularization is any modification made to a learning algorithm to reduce its **generalization error** (test error), even if it slightly increases the training error.
+It prevents the model from memorizing the training data (overfitting).

+#### **1. Parameter Penalties (Standard Regularization)**
+These methods add a penalty to the loss function to limit the size of the model's parameters (weights).
+* **L2 Regularization (Weight Decay):** This adds a penalty proportional to the square of the weights ($w^2$).
+It forces weights to be small and diffuse, preventing any single feature from having too much influence.
+This is the standard default for most models.
+* **L1 Regularization:** This adds a penalty proportional to the absolute value of the weights ($|w|$).
+It forces many weights to become **exactly zero**.
+This is useful if you want **sparse** models or implicit feature selection (automatically ignoring irrelevant inputs).

+#### **2. Data-Based Strategies**
+* **Dataset Augmentation:** The best way to make a model generalize better is to train it on more data.
+Since data is limited, you can create "fake" data by transforming your existing examples.
+For images, this includes rotating, scaling, cropping, or flipping them.
+This tells the model that a "rotated cat" is still a "cat."
+* **Noise Robustness:** You can improve robustness by adding random noise to the inputs, the hidden units, or even the weights during training.
+* **Label Smoothing:** Instead of forcing the model to predict exactly 0 or 1 (which can lead to extreme weights), you replace the targets with slightly softer values (e.g., 0.1 and 0.9).
+This prevents the model from becoming overconfident.

+#### **3. Training Process Strategies**
+* **Early Stopping:** This is one of the most effective and simple strategies.
+You monitor the error on a **validation set** during training.
+As soon as the validation error stops dropping and starts to rise (indicating overfitting), you stop training.
+It effectively limits the complexity of the model by limiting the time it has to learn.
+* **Dropout:** This is a computationally cheap way to simulate combining many different models (bagging).
+During training, you randomly "turn off" (drop) neurons with a certain probability.
+This forces the network to learn robust features that don't rely on any single specific neuron being present.

+#### **4. Architectural Strategies**
+* **Parameter Sharing:** This forces different parts of the model to use the exact same weights.
+The classic example is **Convolutional Neural Networks (CNNs)**.
+In a CNN, the feature detector (kernel) used at the top-left of an image is the exact same one used at the bottom-right.
+This drastically reduces the number of unique parameters the model needs to learn.
+* **Adversarial Training:** This involves generating "adversarial examples"—inputs intentionally designed to trick the model—and training the model on them.
+This forces the network to be locally constant (stable), meaning a tiny, imperceptible change in the input won't cause a massive change in the output
+---

 # Chapter 8: Optimization for Training Deep Models

 # Chapter 9: Convolutional Networks